World2Fly

 World2Fly is a Spanish charter/ACMI airline that operates out of Adolfo Suarez-Madrid Barajas Airport in Madrid, Spain, and Humberto Delgado Airport in Lisbon, Portugal.

 History

 World2Fly was established during 2021, after receiving the first leased Airbus A350-900.
 Based out of Palma de Mallorca, the airline concentrates on flights to long haul destinations in the Caribbean and is owned by the Iberostar Group of hotels, a company whose previous holdings included another airline, Iberworld.
 World2Fly’s destinations include Punta Cana, Cancun, and La Habana.

 Destinations

-World2Fly currently operates flights to several destinations mainly in the Caribbean.